shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-audio-supply.md

 ---
 title: Onboarding Audio Supply
-Description: This page explains how to modify placement settings to accept audio creatives and how to export and test placement tags. ms.date: 10/28/2023
+description: This page explains how to modify placement settings to accept audio creatives and how to export and test placement tags. ms.date: 10/28/2023
 ---